 Report any illness to public health authorities that meets any of the following clinical criteria

-A person whose healthcare record contains a diagnosis of Spotted Fever Rickettsiosis (including Rocky Mountain spotted fever).
+A person whose healthcare record contains a diagnosis of SFR (including RMSF).

-A person whose death certificate lists Spotted Fever Rickettsiosis (including Rocky Mountain spotted fever) as a cause of death or a significant condition contributing to death.
+A person whose death certificate lists SFR (including RMSF) as a cause of death or a significant condition contributing to death.

 A2.
 Laboratory Criteria for Reporting